Optimized Minimal 3D Gaussian Splatting: Experiment

 \textbf{Computational efficiency. } OMG achieves remarkable efficiency alongside high performance.
-As shown in \cref{tab:eff}, OMG shows superior scene fidelity with significantly fewer Gaussian primitives compared to LocoGS.
-This reduction results in substantial rendering speed improvements of 13\%, 67\%, and 57\% for the Mip-NeRF 360, Tank\&Temples, and Deep Blending datasets (\cref{tab:mip,tab:tntdb}), respectively, compared to LocoGS, highlighting its potential for real-time rendering on low-capacity devices.
+As shown in \Cref{tab:eff}, OMG shows superior scene fidelity with significantly fewer Gaussian primitives compared to LocoGS.
+This reduction results in substantial rendering speed improvements of 13\%, 67\%, and 57\% for the Mip-NeRF 360, Tank\&Temples, and Deep Blending datasets (\Cref{tab:mip,tab:tntdb}), respectively, compared to LocoGS, highlighting its potential for real-time rendering on low-capacity devices.
 Furthermore, OMG accelerates training speed.
 The substantial improvement over LocoGS can be attributed to two key factors: the reduced number of Gaussians and the absence of a large neural field.
 By efficiently exploiting coarse spatial information through a tiny MLP, OMG achieves high computational efficiency.

-\subsection{Ablation Study}
+\subsection{Ablation study}

+\textbf{Local distinctiveness (LD) scoring. } OMG improves Gaussian pruning by incorporating LD scoring into the importance estimation.
+Without attribute compression, LD scoring enables high rendering quality with extremely reduced Gaussians, achieving similar performance compared to Mini-Splatting that use 20--30\% more Gaussians, as shown in \Cref{fig_numG}.
+When applying attribute compression (\Cref{tab:eff}), OMG with LD scoring still outperforms, leading to a significant performance improvement with a similar number of Gaussians.
+This effect becomes even more pronounced when the target Gaussian number is lower, demonstrating that LD scoring provides an effective approach for further reducing a sparse set of Gaussians.

-\textbf{OMG architecture. } OMG leverages a highly compact neural field to capture coarse spatial information while reducing the number of learnable parameters per Gaussian. \cref{tab:abl} validates the contribution of this space feature.
+\textbf{OMG architecture. } OMG leverages a highly compact neural field to capture coarse spatial information while reducing the number of learnable parameters per Gaussian. \Cref{tab:abl} validates the contribution of this space feature.
 Although the total number of Gaussians slightly increases, performance significantly degrades.
 The absence of spatial information introduces instability in attribute learning, hindering effective importance scoring.
 This trend is consistently observed in both our small and medium models, highlighting the effectiveness of the space feature despite its minimal parameter overhead.
+Furthermore, when both the space feature and LD scoring are removed, the model experiences the most substantial performance drop.
+This indicates that the two contributions are orthogonal, independently contributing to model efficiency and performance.